karolserkis/CAS-741-Pendula/README.md

 This directory contains two reports - one for the SystVnVPlan and the other for the UnitVnVPlan.
-It is used to document progress that has been made in ensuring MPS's requirements are being satisfied.
+It is used to document progress that has been made in ensuring MPSim's requirements are being satisfied.